4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 # 4th Earth RAW: Vanilla

-4th Earth [.rules as written](RAW): Vanilla is designed to provide minimal mechanics for Players to create Characters and stories in the spirit of [4th Earth RAW](/).
+4th Earth [.rules as written](RAW): Vanilla is designed to provide a minimal setup for Players to create Characters and stories in the spirit of [4th Earth RAW](/).

 If you want to expand these mechanics and aren't sure where to start, we RECOMMEND looking at the official add-on implementations known as Sprinkles.

 The vanilla implementation is designed to facilitate solo-adventuring.
-However, the vanilla implementation MAY be used with groups, with or without a Narrator.
+However, the vanilla implementation MAY be used with groups, with or without a Narrator acting as facilitator and increasing story dynamism.

 ## Difficulty Rating

-- The health [Life Battery](#life-batteries) MUST NOT be used to reduce Difficulty Ratings.
+- The health Life Battery MUST NOT be used to reduce the Difficulty Rating.
 - If using non-health Life Batteries:
-    - Difficulty Rating MAY be reduced by spending non-health [Life Battery](#life-batteries) points; 1 Difficulty Rating for each Target Action Battery Point spent.
+    - Difficulty MAY be reduced by spending [Life Battery](#life-batteries) points; 1 Difficulty Rating for each target action battery point spent.
     - Difficulty Ratings SHOULD target one non-health battery; known as the target action battery.
 For example:
 	    - Injury and healing Actions SHOULD affect the health battery.
 	    - Physical Actions SHOULD predominately affect the physical battery.